Flood Damage And Your Pets

 Flood waters should always be considered contaminated, and these contaminates can cause serious illness for your family and your pets.
 Keep pets away from flood waters, and do not give them water from the spigot unless it has been boiled first.
 This is for everybody’s health.

-In the event of evacuation, take your pets with you.
+In the event of an evacuation, take your pets with you.
 It would be cruel to leave them behind to fend for themselves.
 Pack a bag for them with enough food, medications, and other supplies to support a stay of three or four days away from home.
 Make sure your evacuation destination accepts pets.
 During repairs and restoration of your property, you may want to house them at a kennel or with friends.
 They should not be allowed back on the property until it is safe.